snuyanzin/schema-registry-with-avro-example/README.md

              -t clickrecordTopic
 ```

-An example of message consumption (for Windows use producer.bat)
+An example of message consumption (for Windows use consumer.bat)
 ```
 bin/consumer -bs kafka-1690a57d-senu-dev-sandbox.aivencloud.com:12693 \
              -ksp myKeySt0reP@ssw0rd \